eswong610/user-guide-docs/docs/navigation-structure.md

 ## Step 1
 {: .no_toc }

-### Set up a Mongodb account and install it locally
+### Set up a Mongodb account and Configure Settings

 This set up will include setting up a Mongodb Atlas account and downloading it for local use.